dhanifajar15-org/nodejs-backend/README.md

-## Technical Test - Setup Node.js Backend using GitHub Actions and Deploy The Apps to GKE
+## Technical Test -  CI/CD and Kubernetes

-In this documentation, I will outline the Continuous Integration and Continuous Deployment (CI/CD) process for a Node.js backend application using GitHub Actions.
+I will outline the Continuous Integration and Continuous Deployment (CI/CD) process for a Node.js backend application using GitHub Actions.
 This workflow employs GitHub-hosted runners to automate the build, test, dockerization, and deployment process for different branches of the repository.
 We'll also discuss the branching strategy and unique features of this setup.

 This documentation outlines the CI/CD process implemented for a Node.js backend application.
 GitHub Actions, with its Standard GitHub-hosted runners, is used to automate the entire process.
 The CI/CD workflow includes linting, testing, dockerization, and deployment to Google Kubernetes Engine (GKE).